CDRH/theme_nebraskaland/README.md

 #### Changing a footer logo image

-To replace an old logo image with a new one, go to the Footer Logo # field with the logo you want to replace and follow the instructions for [Adding a logo image](#adding-a-logo-image).
-You do not need to "Clear" the old image before selecting a new one (though it's okay if you do).
+To replace an old logo image with a new one, go to the Footer Logo # field with the logo you want to replace and follow the instructions for [Adding a footer logo image](#adding-a-footer-logo-image).
+You do not need to clear the old image before selecting a new one (though it is okay if you do).

 #### Changing a footer logo link